This article originally appeared on VICE US.

 Luca Guadagnino's incredible Suspiria remake is one of the most beautiful and, simultaneously, most fucked up movies of the year.
 The thing is equal parts gorgeous and deeply, disturbingly graphic—there's a reason that audience members almost vomited when Guadagnino debuted a particularly gory clip at CinemaCon last April.

 That ten-minute scene involved (spoiler alert!) one of the film's spooky-ass ballerinas taking control of a character named Olga's body and making her contort herself into knots, tearing her arm out of its socket, and eventually reducing her to a grotesque pile of blood, bones, and urine.
-It's a traumatizing sequence, made even more so because it looks so goddamn real that you can almost feel your own jaw dislocate while you watch.
+It's a traumatising sequence, made even more so because it looks so goddamn real that you can almost feel your own jaw dislocate while you watch.

-Now, thanks to a new behind-the-scenes clip from Amazon Studios, we finally get to see all the movie magic that went into creating the scenes that have been haunting your dreams ever since you saw Suspiria in theaters—and it turns out no one actually ripped their body apart for the sake of the film.
+Now, thanks to a new behind-the-scenes clip from Amazon Studios, we finally get to see all the movie magic that went into creating the scenes that have been haunting your dreams ever since you saw Suspiria in theatres—and it turns out no one actually ripped their body apart for the sake of the film.

 In the four-minute featurette, Suspiria's prosthetics artist, Mark Coulier, walks us through the process of creating all that disturbing imagery, starting with Olga's brutal dance sequence.